max1mde/EntitySize/README.md

   <img src="https://imgur.com/yMuZdvu.gif">
 </div>

-With this plugin you can
+With this plugin, you can:
-Change the size of any Living entity (bigger & smaller) with an optional steps for a transition
+Change the size of any living entity (bigger & smaller) with optional steps for a transition.

-Modify it for entities or players with a specific name, uuid, entity id, scoreboard tag or even the entity you are looking at or entities in a specific range around you!
+Modify it for entities or players with a specific name, UUID, entity ID, scoreboard tag, the entity you are looking at, or entities in a specific range around you!

-There area also some other optional modifiers like:
+There are also some other optional modifiers like:
-Movement speed, jump strenth, step height etc. (Look into the config) To make it more playable for a player with a different scale.​
+Movement speed, jump strength, step height, etc. (Look into the config) To make it more playable for a player with a different scale.

 # Commands